ddd-crew/context-mapping/README.md

 ## Context Mapping with Context Mapper

-If you want to maintain your context maps in your code repo, [Context Mapper](https://contextmapper.org/docs/home/) allows you to describe your context in a text file and generate a diagram from it.
-It also include plugins for [Eclipse](https://contextmapper.org/docs/eclipse/) and [Visual Studio Code](https://contextmapper.org/docs/vs-code/).
+If you want to maintain your context maps in your code repo, [Context Mapper](https://contextmapper.org/) allows you to describe your contexts in a text file and generate a diagram from it.
+[Context Mapper](https://contextmapper.org/) is available [online (in the browser via Gitpod)](https://contextmapper.org/docs/online-ide/) or via IDE plugins for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=contextmapper.context-mapper-vscode-extension) and [Eclipse](https://marketplace.eclipse.org/content/context-mapper/).

 ## Further Reading